The chemical reactions required to break them down would be too slow without enzymes.

 Enzymes are biological catalysts – they speed up chemical reactions.

 Enzymes are also involved in the building up of chemical molecules elsewhere in the body.

 Enzymes are proteins that have a complex 3D-shape.
 Each enzyme has a region called an active site.

-The substrate - the molecule or molecules taking part in the chemical reaction - fits into the active site.
-The substrate is a complementary shape to the active site.
-Once bound to the active site, the chemical reaction takes place.
+The substrate – the molecule or molecules taking part in the chemical reaction – fits into the active site.
+Once bound to the active site, the chemical reaction takes place .

 This theory for the way in which enzymes work is called the lock and key theory.